-It’s possible that you’ve spent decades dedicating time, attention and money to your retirement plan(s) – so it’s natural to wonder what might happen to anything that’s left when you pass away.
+It’s possible that you’ve spent decades dedicating time, attention, and money to your retirement plan(s) — so it’s natural to wonder what might happen to anything that’s left when you pass away.
 Who will get the money?
 And how?
 What about taxes?
 Understanding these issues now can help reduce stress and worry in the future, both for you and your loved ones.

 To begin, you can specify your beneficiaries.
-We generally recommend that you designate beneficiaries and their shares as well as any backup beneficiaries (a spouse may automatically have certain rights in claiming remaining retirement benefits).
+We generally recommend that you designate beneficiaries and their shares, as well as any backup beneficiaries (a spouse may automatically have certain rights in claiming remaining retirement benefits).

-If you don’t name a beneficiary (or the designated beneficiary passes away before you do and you don’t have a backup beneficiary), benefits will be distributed according to the terms of your retirement plan.
+If you don’t name a beneficiary, or if the designated beneficiary passes away before you do and you don’t have a backup beneficiary, benefits will be distributed according to the terms of your retirement plan.
 Often, a plan will specify certain default beneficiaries, such as a spouse, or your retirement plan benefits may end up distributed to your estate.
 If this is the case, leftover benefits will be distributed according to the terms in your will.
 However, if you don’t have a will or if the benefits can’t be distributed under its terms, they will be distributed under your state’s intestate succession laws.
 For example, a typical intestate succession law might give one-half or one-third to your spouse with the balance divided equally among your children.

 Estate taxes are another consideration — both for you and your beneficiaries.
 Several features of estate taxes are noteworthy:

-Retirement plan benefits:
+Retirement plan benefits.

 After you pass away, your retirement plan benefits will generally be included in your overall estate for federal estate-tax purposes.

-Marital and charitable deductions:
+Marital and charitable deductions.

 There is an unlimited marital deduction for property you leave to your surviving spouse and an unlimited charitable deduction for property you leave to charity.

-Avoiding estate taxes:
+Avoiding estate taxes.

-Complications with couples:
+Complications with couples.